UKCloud/documentation/articles/azure/azs-how-configure-cli.md

 ## Install CLI

 Sign in to your development workstation and install CLI.
-Azure Stack requires the 2.0 version of Azure CLI.
+Azure Stack requires the at least version 2.0 of Azure CLI.
 You can install that by using the steps described in the [Install Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-azure-cli) article.
 To verify if the installation was successful, open a terminal or a command prompt window and run the following command:

 ```azurecli
 az --version